J-PAL's response to COVID-19

 We will continue to post updates as we have new dates and formats for our events.

-(VI) Mapping global knowledge to COVID-19 decisions
+(VII) Mapping global knowledge to COVID-19 decisions

 We have a library of hundreds of randomized evaluations, many of which could provide important insights in the fight to slow COVID-19 or mitigate its impact.
 Evidence from existing research can help inform preventive health measures and decisions in the interim—for instance, in Peru, J-PAL affiliated researcher Paul Gertler (UC Berkeley) and co-authors tested a large-scale handwashing intervention that introduced an innovative mix of mass media campaigns along with more intensive community activities.
 They found that the program improved knowledge related to handwashing and modified behaviors.